edanalytics/startingblocks_oss/docs/sbe-functions.md

 ### Add

 This action first checks for an existing ODS by the given information concatenated into the correct naming scheme.
-[Example below: ods_examplename_prod] Assuming one does not exist it will clone a given template into a new ODS and name the resulting ODS with the correct naming scheme within a Startingblocks 7.0+ environment.
+[Example below: ods_examplename_prod] Assuming one does not exist it will clone a given template into a new ODS and name the resulting ODS with the correct naming scheme within a StartingBlocks v7.x environment.
 A connection string will be generated and encrypted and the linking information will be added to the odsinstances table inside the Admin database of the parent tenant.

 Example input: